dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Cory:**
-yeah but absolutely I mean for me it's you know a lot of people see
+yes but absolutely I mean for
+me it's you know a lot of people see
-Bitcoin or a theory amor tokens they see that is valuable them because a lot of them only traded in the market place but really all I think a lot of people miss what it's really about and it's not really about the token or the coin or it's a it's about it's about what it can do and the projects that you can build off of it yeah and that's where the value comes in and I think you know the
+Bitcoin or a ethereum tokens they see that is valuable them because a lot of them only traded in the market place but really all I think a lot of people miss what it's really about and it's not really about the token or the coin or it's a it's about what it can do and the projects that you can build off of it yeah and that's where the value comes in and I think you know the